404Mate/Animal-Crossing-Music/README.md

 ## Use
 ------------
 · Expects "secrets.env" in root folder with a varible named "apikey" containing your openweathermap api key.
+Remove "EXAMPLE" from the example file and insert your openweathermap api key

 · requires requests, dotenv, and playsound (playsound==1.2.2 on windows for... reasons)